Off-road training

 There are many types of off-road training, which can be confusing if you’re trying to pick a course that will deliver the benefits listed above.
 Off-road training can sometimes be confused with training in motocross, enduro, trials, speedway, rallying or green-lane riding.

-Make sure you thoroughly check that the off-road motorbike training companies you’re considering offer off-road motorbike training for road riders.
+Make sure you thoroughly check that the off-road motorcycle training companies you’re considering offer off-road motorcycle training for road riders.
 A good indication might be if the training company’s courses are approved by insurers; for example, you may achieve an insurance premium discount upon completing the course.
 Local council road safety officers may also be able to provide advice on who you might consider.

 Off-road training is not a ‘silver bullet’ that will make you the world’s best rider.